Skip to content

 Final numbers

-In the Select Board race, where four candidates competed for two seats, one of which was left open when John Fallon decided to run, the winners were Paras Bhayani with 1,945 votes and incumbent Anthea Brady with 1,649 votes.
+In the Select Board race, where four candidates competed for two seats, one of which was left open when John Fallon decided not to run, the winners were Paras Bhayani with 1,945 votes and incumbent Anthea Brady with 1,649 votes.

 Dorothy Simboli and Richard Welch Jr. and received 806 and 674 votes, respectively.